 - Localizability - It measures the ability of a software system to be used in different environments based on cultural preferences, such as languages and time zones.

-- Maintainability – This is a software quality dimension that measures the degree of ease to which a software product can be maintained i.e. addition of new features, fixing bugs, making improvements, doing modifications, and so on.
+- Maintainability - This is a software quality dimension that measures the degree of ease to which a software product can be maintained i.e., the addition of new features, fixing bugs, making improvements, doing modifications, and so on.

 - Performance - Gives the measure of a software product’s performance when subjected to a particular load.

-- Portability – It gives out the measure of the ability of a software product with which it can be transferred from one environment to another.
+- Portability - It gives out the measure of the ability of a software product to which it can be transferred from one environment to another.

 - Reliability - Measures the extent of certainty to which a software product performs the specified task(s) under specific conditions and within the specified time period without producing any errors or issues.